 About Stephanie Sorge

-Meanwhile lets just say that we are proud Stephanie Sorge contributed a whooping 14 entries.
+But we are proud to say that Stephanie Sorge contributed 14 entries already.

 “Does the Pastoral Care team care for the Pastor or for other people?”
 It was a fair question from one of the new Elders at his first meeting, a day-long visioning and planning retreat for the Session, the church council elected by the congregation.
 I responded, “Sometimes both, but most of the time it’s coordinating […]